-Over 250 people attended a fantastic series of events with Jews for Judaism director, Rabbi Zalman Kravitz, at CChabadOrlando this past April.
+Over 250 people attended a fantastic series of events with Jews for Judaism director, Rabbi Zalman Kravitz, at ChabadOrlando this past April.

 Under the full spiritual leadership of Rabbi Yanky Majesky, Rabbi Yosef Konikov, and Rabbi Alter Korf, the community commented that the lectures were clear, entertaining and extremely relevant.
-Many of them shared that these are subjects that they tackle of a regular bases as the live and engage the community around them.
+Many of them shared that these are subjects that they tackle on a regular basis.

 Rabbi Kravitz spoke on various Biblical analyses of why the Jewish people rejected the Christian Messiah and the parting of the ways between Judaism and Christianity.
 The audience was held spellbound by Kravitz’s mixture of captivating stories, anecdotes, and biblical and historical sources.